christiandp7/salomon-sanchez-portfolio/README.md

 # Salomon Sanchez Portfolio | Next.js + TailwindCSS

-This website was builded by me using [Tailwind CSS](https://tailwindcss.com/) and [Next.js](https://nextjs.org/) with 💙 for all the community.
+This website was built using [Tailwind CSS](https://tailwindcss.com/) and [Next.js](https://nextjs.org/) with 💙 for all the community.

 Thanks [@\_salomonsanchez](https://github.com/SalomonDev) for all your hard work and contribution to the dev community.